argonne-lcf/CompPerfWorkshop/09_profiling_frameworks/PyTorchProfiler/README.md

     out, idx = model(input, mask)
 print(prof.key_averages(group_by_stack_n=1).table(sort_by='self_cpu_time_total', row_limit=5))
 ```
 This time we execute modes on GPU.
-At the first call, CUDA do some benchmarking and chose the best algorithm for convolutions, therefore we need to warm up CUDA to ensure accurate performance benchmarking.
-We used flag `with_stack=True` which makes possible to track the place in sources where the function was called.
+At the first call, CUDA does some benchmarking and chose the best algorithm for convolutions, therefore we need to warm up CUDA to ensure accurate performance benchmarking.
+Also, we used the flag `with_stack=True` which makes it possible to track the place in sources where the function was called.
 ```bash
 -----------------------------  ------------  ------------  ------------  ------------  ------------  ------------  ---------------------------------------------------------------------------
                          Name    Self CPU %      Self CPU   CPU total %     CPU total  CPU time avg    # of Calls  Source Location